Lezalith/RenPy-Discord-Presence/README.md

             time = True)
 ```

-As you can see, there are two more variables included there that I haven't mentioned - `large_text` and `small_text`.
+As you can see, there are two more **property names** included there that I haven't mentioned - `large_text` and `small_text`.
 These are text tooltips that appear when the respective images are hovered by a cursor.

 # Advanced Rich Presence Elements
-Another screenshot covers all the remaining rich presence properties. `state` was covered above, however it is required for the `party_size` property to work.
+The final screenshot covers all the remaining rich presence properties. `state` was already covered above, however it is required for the `party_size` property to work.

-In the preview project, dictionary with all the properties for this example is stored in the `rich_presence.second_example` variable inside **script.rpy**.
+In the preview project, dictionary with all the properties for this example is stored in the `rich_presence.second_example` variable, again done in **script.rpy**.

 ![rich_presence_example](https://user-images.githubusercontent.com/56970124/190882416-25642658-8823-4d05-8dd9-ee9f9e6d62bf.png)

 `end` takes an epoch timestamp and calculates Time Left until that timestamp.

-Setting this pushes `start` completely aside and the Time Elapsed with it, **displaying Time Left instead.**
+Setting this pushes `start` completely aside and Time Elapsed with it (even if **time** is set to **True**) and **displays Time Left instead.**
 ```py
 discord.update(end = time.time() + 3000)
 ```